Editorial Methodology

 Corrections

-Claims and updates do not buy placement
+Corrections and ownership requests do not buy recommendation

 Ownership claims, factual corrections, and partnership outreach can improve data quality, but they do not guarantee editorial recommendation.